But to do all this, there has to be enough motor oil, flowing at sufficient pressure.

-When there’s a problem in the oil system, one or more warning lights will come on to alert you.
-If you see the low oil pressure or low oil level lights stay on after you start your vehicle, or come on while you’re driving, you’ll want to get it fixed quickly—your engine could get ruined if you don’t.
+When there’s a problem in your vehicle’s oil system, one or more warning lights will come on to alert you that it’s time to have your car checked.
+If you see the low oil pressure or low oil level lights stay on after you start your vehicle, or you notice the light come on while you’re driving, you’ll want to get it fixed quickly—your engine could quickly become ruined if you don’t.

-Low oil pressure warning light: Your engine has many precision-made metallic parts, revolving or moving thousands of times per minute.
-These parts need to be constantly bathed in a pressurized shower of oil.
-Your engine’s oil pump is responsible for doing this.
+Your engine’s oil pump is responsible for making this happen.
 A sensor threaded into one of the engine’s oil passages keeps track of the pressure.
 If it gets too low, the oil pressure warning light will pop on.

 This light typically uses a symbol of an old-style oil can with a drop of oil dripping from its spout.

 Your engine requires a sufficient amount of oil to function properly.
 The low engine oil level warning light is usually linked to a float that’s located inside the oil pan.
 When the level gets lower than it should, an electrical switch inside the float will trigger the low oil level indicator to come on.

 Low oil level warnings can show up in a few ways, depending on the make of your vehicle.
 It may be a light on the dashboard or, on some vehicles, a message that appears in the driver information center.

 The low oil level warning light is similar to the low oil pressure warning light.
 In addition to the oil can symbol, there may be a wavy or jagged line underneath.

 In some cars, oil pressure and oil level are monitored by two separate warning lights.
 In others, both functions are combined into one warning light.
 Check your owner’s manual to verify how your warning lights are set up.